 How to Choose a Business Intermediary or Business Broker!

-Caution: Buying and selling businesses is not like selling real estate.
-While there is standardization is the real estate world (listings, showings & trips to the title company), there is none when buying or selling a business and a huge difference exists in the expertise required to complete these transactions.
+Caution: Buying a business and selling a business are not like selling real estate.
+While there is standardization is the real estate world (listings, showings & trips to the title company), there is none when buying a business or selling a business and a huge difference exists in the expertise required to complete these transactions.
 A business has intangibles that could have substantial and often difficult to determine values whereas a piece of real property has a known (or easily obtainable) value.
 A few tips that could help you with this very important decision:

-Were here to help, if you have questions/concerns about choosing someone to represent you, call us anytime and well be glad to discuss the matter in private.
+Were here to help, if you have questions/concerns about choosing someone to represent you when you decide to buying a business or selling a business, call us anytime and well be glad to discuss the matter in private.